 Hello.
 My name is Paloma Andazola-Reza.

-I am a licensed clinical social worker (associate) who works from a somatic-psychotherapeutic perspective.
-My approach integrates expressive arts, narrative/plática, psychodynamic, somatic, sensorimotor, and culturally integrative healing approaches.
-I specialize in healing complex trauma, PTSD, grief and loss, traumatic loss and complicated grief, chronic stress, vicarious trauma and burnout.
-I specialize working with people who live with experiences of disAbility and neurodiversity, chronic illness and pain, terminal illness, and end of life transitions, from a Disability Justice perspective.
-I am fiercely honoring and affirming of all LGBTQQIA+, two spirit, gender identities and fluidities.
-I specialize in working with Latinx/Xicanx/Hispañx and Indigenous/Native/Aboriginal peoples and people with multiethnic, bi-racial, cross-cultural, and intersectional identity experiences.
-My work is aimed at transformative healing in wholeness and somatic liberation within the context of acknowledging the ways oppression, racism, colonization, historical and intergenerational trauma, ableism, homophobia, transphobia, sexism, fatphobia and body policing impact and compound how other stressors, wounds, traumas, and life transitions are experienced and how we navigate and find healing.
+I am a licensed clinical social worker (LICSW) who works from within somatic, creative, multimodal integrative, psychotherapeutic perspectives.
+My approach integrates expressive arts, narrative/plática, psychodynamic, somatic/sensorimotor, and culturally integrative healing approaches.
+I specialize in healing complex and developmental trauma, PTSD, historical and intergenerational trauma, grief and loss, traumatic and suicide loss, complicated grief, chronic and oppression related stress, vicarious trauma and burnout, medical trauma, and institutional abuse.
+I specialize in working with Latinx/Xicanx/Hispañx and Indigenous/Native/First Nations peoples and people with multiethnic, bi-racial, cross-cultural, and intersectional identity experiences.
+I also specialize in working with people who live with experiences of disability and neurodiversity, chronic illness and pain, terminal illness, new diagnosis, transplantees, people in remission, and end of life transitions - grounded in Disability Justice and deconstructing ableism and at the intersections of race, gender, and sexual identities.
+I am fiercely honoring and affirming of all LGBTQQIA+, two spirit and gender identities and fluidities.
+My work is aimed at transformative healing in wholeness and somatic connection, wisdom and healing as liberation within the context of acknowledging the ways oppression, racism, colonization, historical and intergenerational trauma, ableism, homophobia, transphobia, sexism, fatphobia and body policing impact and compound how other stressors, wounds, traumas, and life transitions are experienced and how we navigate and find healing.